Resource wizard: Object type configuration

 Figure 2.
 Basic configuration of object type

-• Filter allows to define a classification via midPoint query language
+• Filter: Define a classification rules using midPoint query language

-• Classification condition allows to define a classification condition (midPoint expression, not query)
+• Classification condition: Define a classification condition (midPoint expression, not query)

-You do not need to use the classification at all.
-If unsure, do not use it.
+You don’t need to use filtering and classification at all.
+If you’re not sure, don’t use it.

 step 1 object type resource data